Inside this issue

 Kickstarting A Photobook Project

-Just under a year ago I started hatching a plan for a photography project which would not only be different to my previous work but would provide a genuine challenge.
+Just under a year ago, I started hatching a plan for a photography project which would not only be different from my previous work but would provide a genuine challenge.
 A project where completion was not guaranteed.
-For me my photography had become predictable.
+For me, my photography had become predictable.
 If I headed to the beach or ventured into a forest I kind of already knew what I was going to get.
 That had to change.

 I thought long and hard about how I should construct the boundaries of the project.
 This is of paramount importance to me as my creativity flourishes when possibilities are constrained.
 I decided I wanted to stick to a single camera and prime lens.
 The idea behind this was to enable me to maintain a constant relationship with my subject (which was still to be decided at this point) in a way which a zoom lens would not.
 The next constraint I felt particularly important was to have a clearly defined start, middle and end as all of my previous projects where open ended.
 It was my hope that working in this way would provide a concise narrative.

 This project also had to adhere to some general rules which have formed over the years and have very much become a conscious part of my photography;

 - One must really get to know a location well before being able to make successful images there.

 - One does not have to travel far or find spectacular locations to find and make good images.
 Photographs can be found in the most mundane of locations right on your doorstep, particularly locations one has taken for granted due to their proximity.